electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

 #### How Electric Imp's connectivity platform works

-The Electric Imp IoT Connectivity Platform has two main components -- the impDevice and the impCloud.
+The Electric Imp IoT Connectivity Platform has two main components -- the impDevice<sup>TM</sup> and the impCloud<sup>TM</sup>.
 The impDevice runs the device code, which in this use case consolidates the data gathered by the temperature/humidity/light sensors.
 Each device is paired one-to-one with a "virtual twin" -- or, as we call it, an agent -- in the impCloud.
 The device sends this data to its agent, which runs agent code.
 In this example the agent code executes the logic on the sensor data (e.g. light values show fridge is open) and communicates with the Salesforce cloud.
 Here's a broad overview of this flow:

 <img src="http://i.imgur.com/VpZHzdS.jpg" width="600">